Deceptive Planning for Resource Allocation: Simulations

-For the synthesis of deceptive strategies, we set the parameter $T 5$ in the optimization problems, i.e., the team shows the deceptive behavior for \(5\) steps and then switches to the goal-directed behavior.
-In Fig. \ref{exaggbeta1}, we observe that, under the synthesized strategy, Team 1 exaggerates its behavior (shown in red color) and pretends to achieve the decoy distribution $[0,0.5,0.5]$ during the initial deception phase.
-Then, during the goal-directed phase, they eventually reach to their desired final distribution.
-It is important to note that, although there are no guarantees whether or not the adversaries are deceived by this strategy, Team 1 is guaranteed to achieve their final equilibrium strategy.
-Moreover, if deception were successful and the adversaries allocated their resources as $[0,0,1]$, then it would increase the gained utility for Team 1 significantly.
-We also note that for $\beta 6$, Team 1 exaggerates its behavior even more as shown in Fig. \ref{exaggbeta6}.
-This is because for $\beta 6$, the initial behavior shown in Fig. \ref{exaggbeta1} is still plausible under the expected behavior for the true final distribution shown in Fig. \ref{truebeta6}.
-Hence, the team deviates even more from the behavior shown in Fig. \ref{truebeta6} and generates the exaggeration behavior shown in Fig. \ref{exaggbeta6}.

-For the ambiguity behavior shown in Fig. \ref{ambibeta1}, we observe that during the initial deception phase, Team 1 follows a path (shown in magenta color) that is the only significantly plausible path for both the true and decoy final distributions.
-This behavior preserves the ambiguity of the true utility matrix until the goal-directed phase.
-When $\beta 6$, Team 1 also follows different paths during the deception phase, since the expected behaviors include more overlapping paths.
+For the synthesis of deceptive strategies, we set the parameter $T=5$ in the optimization problems, i.e., the team shows the deceptive behavior for \(5\) steps and then switches to the goal-directed behavior.
+In \cref{exaggbeta6}, we observe that Team 1 exaggerates its behavior (shown in green color) and pretends to achieve the decoy distribution $[0.5,0.5,0]$ during the initial deception phase.
+Then, during the goal-directed phase, they eventually reach their final distribution.
+For the ambiguity behavior shown in \cref{ambibeta6}, during the initial deception phase, the team follows a path (shown in orange color) that is the only significantly plausible path for both the true and decoy final distributions.
+This behavior preserves the ambiguity of the true distribution until the goal-directed phase.